ohaz/maximap/README.md

 # maximap
-A tool to display the minimap of a game larger on a second screen
+A tool to display the minimap of a game larger on a second screen.
+Should work on all operating systems supported by `captrs` and `rust_minifb`, so Windows and Linux should work.
+I have not tested it on Linux yet though.

 ## Compiling
 Just run `cargo build`